kubernetes-sigs/gateway-api/site-src/blog/2023/0801-welcome-gamma.md

   a _conformance profile_ for service meshes to be declared conformant with the Gateway API.

+Although these are [Experimental][status] APIs, note that they are available in the [`standard` release channel][ch], since the GAMMA initiative has not needed to introduce new resources or fields to date.

 ### How will mesh routing work when using the Gateway API?

 All the details are in